 A DBA is by no means required in order to form an LLC.
 For the most part, a DBA is only necessary if you're: 1) an unregistered business hoping to operate under a name other than your own legal name, or 2) a registered business entity looking to rebrand to reach a new market or describe a new product/service.
 Most LLCs simply conduct business under the name they register at the time of formation.

-Big John's Ragin' Cajun food truck is just one example of a business that operates under its legal name, without using a DBA.
+Big John's Ragin' Cajun Food Truck is one example of a company doing business under its legal name versus a DBA.

 The two most common filers of DBAs are: